A quantization of moduli spaces of 3-dimensional gravity: Introduction

 Our constructions are also inherently invariant under the action of the mapping class group.
 Each element of ${\rm MCG}(S)$ is realized as the composition of flips and, upon quantization, we obtain $\Lambda$-dependent famililes of projective unitary representations of ${\rm MCG}(S)$.
+We refer the readers to \cite{Kim_survey} which is a partial survey of the present paper, providing detailed steps to construct the ${\rm MCG}(S)$ representations using the results of the present paper.
 For $\Lambda=-1$, these representations coincide with Chekhov-Fock-Goncharov's representations \cite{FC99,FG09a} based on the non-compact quantum dilogarithm function $\Phi^\hbar$ of Faddeev-Kashaev \cite{FK94}.
 For $\Lambda=1$, the representations provide a new family of projective unitary representations of the mapping class groups, in terms of the modular double versions $\Phi^{\pm {\rm i} \hbar}$ of the compact quantum dilogarithm function.
 For $\Lambda=0$ the representation does not form a family because it does not involve the quantum parameter $\hbar$.
 Nonetheless, it is indeed a quantum representation and it also provides a new projective unitary representation of the mapping class group.
 It would be interesting to compare our results with yet another quantum representation recently constructed by Goncharov and Shen \cite{GS19}, as both our results and theirs can be interpreted as letting the Planck constant $\hbar$ to have values other than real numbers.

 Our constructions suggest natural generalizations of results and conjectures from the theory of quantum Teichm\"uller spaces and quantum cluster varieties.
 For example, the connection between quantum group representation theory and quantum Teichm\"uller theory \cite{FK12} generalizes to three dimensions \cite{Kim} using the $\Lambda$-dependent famililes of quantum dilogarithms $\Phi^{\pm\ell\hbar}$.
 Also, the ${\rm SL}_2(\mathbb{R})$ modular functor conjecture \cite{FG09a,Tes07}, on the relation among the quantum representations for different surfaces, immediately generalizes to an ${\rm SL}_2(\mathbb{R}_\Lambda)$-version which might eventually lead to a 3d topological quantum field theory relevant to 3d quantum gravity.